Vmlweb/Dingle/README.md

 type.card //Credit or debit card
 ```

+## Custom Types

-Or custom data types can be added and applied to dingle like so:
+Custom data types can be added and used in parameter validation like so:

 ```javascript
 var dingle = require('dingle')({ http_hostname: '0.0.0.0' });